I recently had such a huge Aha moment, my own Eureka - I literally heard

 - Software development: See outsourcing and procurement above

 - Software Architecture: "Bike-shedding - Parkinson's law of triviality".
-Architects discussing mundane issues, but dont know how to code.
+"Architects" discussing mundane issues, because they dont know how to code.

 - Cloud: "No discussion on Cloud is complete with-out someone asking about security, Governance, or Strategy"